tanveer-hussain/DFAN/README.md

 ## 6. Contact
 I would be happy to guide and assist in case of any questions and I am open to research discussions and collaboration in Fire Detection domain.
-Ping me at tanveer445 [at] [ieee] [.org]
+Ping me at htanveer3797 [at] [gmail] [.com]